-11 DESCRIPTION
+DESCRIPTION

-Irbesartan Tablets, USP are an angiotensin II receptor (AT 1 subtype) antagonist.
+Irbesartan USP is an angiotensin II receptor (AT1 subtype) antagonist.

-Irbesartan is a non-peptide compound, chemically described as a 2-butyl-3-[ p-( o-1 H-tetrazol-5-ylphenyl)benzyl]-1,3-diazaspiro[4.4]non-1-en-4-one.
+Irbesartan USP is a non-peptide compound, chemically described as a 2-butyl-3-[p-(o-1H-tetrazol-5-ylphenyl)benzyl]-1,3-diazaspiro[4.4]non-1-en-4-one.

-Its molecular formula is C ${25}H$ ${28}N$ ${6}O$ , and the structural formula:
+Its empirical formula is C ${25}H{28}N_6O$, and the structural formula:

-Irbesartan, USP is a white to off-white crystalline powder with a molecular weight of 428.5.
+Irbesartan USP is a white to off-white crystalline powder with a molecular weight of 428.5.
 It is a nonpolar compound with a partition coefficient (octanol/water) of 10.1 at pH of 7.4.
 Irbesartan is slightly soluble in alcohol and methylene chloride and practically insoluble in water.

-Irbesartan tablets, USP are available for oral administration in unscored tablets containing 75 mg, 150 mg, or 300 mg of irbesartan, USP.
-Inactive ingredients include: croscarmellose sodium, magnesium stearate, povidone, colloidal silicon dioxide, lactose monohydrate, hypromellose, titanium dioxide and macrogol.
+Irbesartan is available for oral administration in unscored tablets containing 75 mg, 150 mg, or 300 mg of Irbesartan USP.
+Inactive ingredients include: calcium stearate, carboxy methyl cellulose calcium, colloidal silicon dioxide, microcrystalline cellulose and povidone.

-12 CLINICAL PHARMACOLOGY
+CLINICAL PHARMACOLOGY

-12.1 Mechanism of Action
+Mechanism of Action

 Angiotensin II is a potent vasoconstrictor formed from angiotensin I in a reaction catalyzed by angiotensin-converting enzyme (ACE, kininase II).
-Angiotensin II is the primary vasoactive hormone of the renin-angiotensin system, and an important component in the pathophysiology of hypertension.
-It also stimulates aldosterone secretion by the adrenal cortex.
-Irbesartan blocks the vasoconstrictor and aldosterone-secreting effects of angiotensin II by selectively binding to the AT ${\rm 1}$ angiotensin II receptor found in many tissues (e.g., vascular smooth muscle, adrenal gland).
-There is also an AT ${\rm 2}$ receptor in many tissues, but it is not involved in cardiovascular homeostasis.
+Angiotensin II is the principal pressor agent of the renin-angiotensin system (RAS) and also stimulates aldosterone synthesis and secretion by adrenal cortex, cardiac contraction, renal resorption of sodium, activity of the sympathetic nervous system, and smooth muscle cell growth.
+Irbesartan blocks the vasoconstrictor and aldosterone-secreting effects of angiotensin II by selectively binding to the AT $1$ angiotensin II receptor.
+There is also an AT $2$ receptor in many tissues, but it is not involved in cardiovascular homeostasis.